Are you having trouble going to the loo?

 - Exercise regularly to improve digestion and reduce stress.

 - Aim for a regular bowel habit.
 The best time is usually the first hour after breakfast.
 Take your time and sit for at least 10 minutes, regardless of whether you manage to pass a stool.
 Don’t strain.

 - Make your own juice using raw fruits and vegetables.
 Click here to visit Juice Extractor Guide, a site dedicated to the benefits of having a juice extractor so that when you buy you make the right decision.

 - Drinking more is one of the easiest ways to ‘self-help.
 Consider that if you are already constipated and then increase your fibre and do not increase your water consumption you can make things worse.

 - Use water to your advantage to help ‘flush’ your system and help soften your stool.
-If you are taking a fibre tablet like Aloe Ferox Fabulous Fibre, generally take 1 glass of water per fibre tablet.
+If you are taking a fibre tablet, like Aloe Ferox Fabulous Fibre, aim to drink 1 glass of water per fibre tablet.

 - Drink 8 to 10 glasses of water a day to help flush your system.
 Hot beverages, such as coffee, tea or hot water may stimulate bowel movements.
 Many people find relief taking citrus drinks like orange juice or lemon in water.